linuxdeepin/deepin-manual/manual-assets/professional/deepin-screen-recorder/en_US/index.md

 ## Guide

-You can run, close or create shortcuts for screen capture in the following operations.
+You can run, close, and create shortcuts for Screen Capture in the following operations.

 ### Run Screen Capture